-- 1. The hydraulic profiles are prepared at peak and average design flows and at minimum initial flow. - 2.
-The hydraulic profile is generally prepared for all main paths of flow through the plant. - 3.
-The head loss through the treatment plant is the sum of head losses in the treatment units and the connecting piping and appurtenances. - 4.
-The head losses through the treatment unit include the following: - a.
-Head losses at the influent structure. b.
-Head losses at the effluent structure. - c.
+- 1. The hydraulic profiles are prepared at peak and average design flows and at 2.
+The hydraulic profile is generally prepared for all minimum initial flow. main paths of flow through the plant. - 3.
+The head loss through the treatment plant is the sum of head losses in the treatment units and the connecting piping and appurtenances.
+4. The head losses through the treatment unit include the following: - b.
+Head losses at the effluent a.
+Head losses at the influent structure. structure. - c.
 Head losses through the unit. d.
 Miscellaneous and free fall surface allowance. - 5.
 The total loss through the connecting pipings, channels and appurtenances is the sum of following: - a.
 Head loss due to entrance. b.
-Head loss due to exit. - c.
+Head loss due to exit. c.
 Head loss due to contraction and enlargement. d.
-Head loss due to friction. - e.
+Head loss due to friction. e.
 Head loss due to bends, fittings, gates, valves, and meters. f.
-Head required over weir and other hydraulic controls. - g.
+Head required over weir and other hydraulic controls. g.
 Free-fall surface allowance.